AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 	a.
 Click +Resource Type and select VPC/VNet, Virtual Machines, or Subnet.
 	b.
 Enter the matching criteria for resources that will be part of this app domain.
 	c.
 All CSP tags that you have defined for your Cloud resources are present in the list for you to select from.
-Some examples of tags are: Backup, Controller, Aviatrix-Created-Resource, and Type.
+In GCP, only the instance labels are available for selection (network tags are not).
+Some tag examples are: Backup, Controller, Aviatrix-Created-Resource, and Type.
 	d.
 If needed, add another resource type.
 Typically you will only have resources of the same type in an app domain (for example, you can have more than one VM based filter).
 	e.
 You can also select resource attributes (Account Name and Region) if you want to match against all resources within an account or region.
 The values for the selected condition(s) are populated automatically.
 	f.
 After entering your resource type, you can use the Preview Resources toggle switch to see the selected resources that map to the app domain.